Alainel27/Alainel27/README.md

 <h3 align="center">Hey, my name is Alan Zaharia and I'm a third year studying BSc(Hons) in Applied Computing focusing on Forensics and Security.</h3>

-<p>I'm currently studying in SETU Waterford
+<p>I'm currently studying in SETU Waterford.
 The modules I'm currently studying in my third year include:

 -Network Forensics